Spr19CS210/PA-Drill-Section-Writeups/PA4-BoolSAT/README.md

 ### JUnit Test Cases

 Each feature being tested should be in its own test case.
-A JUnit test cases is a method of the form (see all previous Drills for more examples):
+A JUnit test case is a method of the form (see all previous Drills for more examples):
 ```
 @Test